zitadel/zitadel/docs/docs/quickstarts/secure-api/go.md

 title: Go
 ---

-This guide shows you how to integrate ZITADEL into your Go API.
+This guide shows you how to integrate ZITADEL with your Go API.
-You'll use an OAuth 2 Token Introspection to secure your API.
+You'll use *OAuth 2 Token Introspection* to secure your API.

 At the end of the guide, you should have an API with a protected endpoint.

 ## Prerequisites

-The client [SDK](https://github.com/caos/zitadel-go) provides an interceptor for both GRPC and HTTP.
+The client [SDK](https://github.com/caos/zitadel-go) provides an interceptor for both gRPC and HTTP.
-This uses a JWT to handle the OAuth 2.0 introspection request, including authentication.
+Both interceptors handle the OAuth 2.0 introspection request.
+For authentication, they use *JWT with Private Key*.
-The Private Key uses our [OIDC client library](https://github.com/caos/oidc).
+The SDK imports our [OIDC client library](https://github.com/caos/oidc).

 All you need is an API and its JSON key.